Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Analyses on biomarker cascading model using the BIOCARD and ADNI data

-We consider the modeling of the following biomarkers in data analyses: the Digit Symbol Substitution Test (DSST) score, the Mini-Mental State Exam (MMSE) score, and the Logical Memory delayed recall (LM) score from the cognitive test domain; entorhi nal cortex (EC) thickness, EC volume, hippocampal (HIPPO) volume, medial temporal lobe composite score (MTL), which is constructed based on volumes of HIPPO, EC and amygdala.
-Further, we model the Spatial Pattern of Abnormality for Recognition of Early Alzheimer’s Disease score (SPARE-AD; included in the model for BIOCARD only) \citep{davatzikos2009longitudinal, weintraub2012alzheimer} from the MRI domain; and A$\beta$ (A$\beta$42/40 ratio for the BIOCARD, A$\beta$ for the ADNI), PTau and Ttau from the CSF domain.
+We consider the modeling of the following biomarkers in data analyses: A$\beta$ (A$\beta$ 42/40 ratio for the BIOCARD, A$\beta$ 42 for ADNI), phosphorylated tau (PTau) and total tau (Ttau) from the CSF domain; entorhinal cortex (EC) thickness, EC volume, hippocampal (HIPPO) volume, medial temporal lobe composite score (MTL), which is constructed based on volumes of HIPPO, EC and amygdala \citep{soldan2015relationship}.
+Further, we include the Spatial Pattern of Abnormality for Recognition of Early Alzheimer’s Disease score (SPARE-AD; BIOCARD only) \citep{davatzikos2009longitudinal} from the MRI domain; and the Digit Symbol Substitution Test (DSST) score, the Mini-Mental State Exam (MMSE) score, and the Logical Memory delayed recall (LM) score from the cognitive test domain.
 We include in the biomarker model (\ref{eq:model-biomarker}) age, gender, and years of education as covariates, and we include in the AD disease progression model (\ref{eq:model-underlyingD}) age and ApoE-4 carrier status as covariates.
-We assume temporal independence across visits, allow biomarkers model errors to have correlation within the same domain, and assume independence of biomarker errors from different domains.
+We assume temporal independence across visits, and assume biomarkers model errors to be correlated within the same domain and independent between domains.
 Specifically, we specify the error correlation structure according to preliminary data analyses on the marginal correlations between markers.
 Detailed correlation structures are shown in Figures \ref{fig:data-analysis-result1}.A3 and \ref{fig:data-analysis-result1}.B3.